World Central Kitchen charity halts Gaza operations after Israeli strike kills 7 workers

 “It is essential that humanitarian workers are protected and able to carry out their work,” he wrote on X, saying his country was working to verify reports of the deaths of U.K. nationals.

-Australian Prime Minister Anthony Albanese confirmed that Zomi Frankcom, 44, of Melbourne, was among those killed.
-The mayor of the southeastern Polish city of Przemysl, Wojciech Bakun, named the victim on Facebook as Damian Soból and said he was from the city.
+Australian Prime Minister Anthony Albanese confirmed that Zomi Frankcom, 44, of Melbourne, was killed.
+Damian Soból was also among the victims, according to a post on Facebook by Wojciech Bakun, the mayor of the southeastern Polish city of Przemysl, where the aid worker was from.

-One of the strikes hit a family home, and a father and his three children, ages 7, 13 and 19, were among those killed, according to hospital records.
+One of the strikes hit a family home, killing 10 people, including five children, according to hospital records.
 Another hit a gathering near a mosque, killing at least six people, including three children.

 Hamas is believed to be holding some 100 hostages and the remains of 30 others after freeing most of the rest during a cease-fire in November in exchange for the release of Palestinians imprisoned by Israel.